paihari/syntropAI/documentation/04_01_ai_cloud-hub-regulator.md

 While many internal and external regulations must eventually be addressed, this exercise focuses on three **early-stage regulatory features** — each designed to demonstrate how AI agents can align with key areas of observability, reproducibility, and governance.

-### 💸 1.
-Cost Oversight and FinOps Monitoring

-The Regulatory Arm monitors resource creation in coordination with FinOps policies.
-All cost-affecting actions are:
-- Logged to Slack (`#finops-alerts`)
-- Traced to their initiating request
-- Evaluated against predefined VM, region, and tag-based cost thresholds

-This forms the foundation for cost observability in future budget compliance workflows.

-### 🔗 2.
+### 🔗 1.
 Resource Graph Memory for State Reproducibility

 A real-time **resource graph** is built and maintained, capturing:
 - All provisioned components